 'Pick a peck of picketers and pack them in the poop.'

-'Load the sheep and let them float; send Don and
+'Load the sheep and let them float; send Don and pray he don't.'

 'Dear Don: get off you Arts and do something.'

 'Bar the bastards who bar our baas.'

 'Sheep go or Dunstan go; prefer both.'

 By this time there was naturally widespread discussion as to whether direct farmer involvement might be needed to move and load the sheep.
 The thousands of farmers who descended on Adelaide that day were therefore doing more than just showing solidarity---they were potentially on standby.
 Farmers came not just from all parts of South Australia but from further afield as well.
 A charter plane load of 200 Queenslanders was present and there were far more volunteers for this trip than places available.
 The Queenslanders successfully generated extensive media coverage while in Adelaide demanding that the sheep be loaded---and managed well and truly to get up the nostrils of Mr Dunstan.